 Which means this village of 345 families carries a debt of over Rs.
 1.5 crore.
 With life becoming a survival game from there on, farming began to sink.
 And land prices have crashed from Rs.
 120,000 an acre to Rs.
 60,000 an acre.
 "Normally, people would hate to lose their land," says Gangi Narain Reddy a ryuthu sangham leader in the district.
 "But now even for those desperate to sell, there is no one to buy."

 Some of the tractor owners lost their machines to creditors.
 It brought no relief to Ramachari as even the non-tractor farmers were no longer replacing tools.
 "He was down to three or four clients in a year," says Srinivas.
 And in just recent times, the villagers lost over 30 bullocks in distress sales.
 That, too, meant less work for the carpenter who made various items linked with their use.

 Next came the migrations.
 "Earlier," says Gangi Reddy, "500 labourers used to come here each year seeking employment.
 That's gone.
 Now 250 people from here go as migrants searching for work."

 The whole village was hungry this past year.
 Ramachari more than most.
 Ironically, two of the worst years they went through, India was exporting grain at prices less than those paid by poor people in this country.
 The only time the carpenter borrowed a little money from a neighbour, he bought some nokalu (broken rice) with it.
 The remains of the nokalu are still in the house.
 Aruna hasn't the heart to throw it away.

 Ramachari was swamped by a crisis of many layers.
-Most of which have also driven the farmers' suicides in this State.
-That have devastated Andhra's agriculture.
+Most of which have also driven the farmers' suicides in this state.
+These have devastated Andhra's agriculture.
 Zero investment.
 High input prices.
 Crop failure.
 Rising debt.
 Criminal governmental neglect.
 Falling demand for his skills.
 And other layers, too.